manikantareddyd/HttpServer/README.md

-# SocketProgramming
+Http Server
-A simple Client + Server
+A simple Http Server implemented in C for purely educational puposes!